AeroRsync - Native rsync Protocol in Pure Rust

 --delete*,--inplace,--append,--mkpath,--partial-dir,--sparse, xattrs, ACLs, hard links, devices, special files - Run the rsync daemon mode (

-rsync://) — only the SSH remote-shell mode is implemented - Cross-provider delta — aerorsync is SFTP-only by design
+rsync://) — only the SSH remote-shell mode is implemented - Cross-provider delta — AeroRsync is SFTP-only by design

-These limitations are the natural scope of "delta accelerator on top of SSH for typical SFTP servers".
+These boundaries are the natural scope of "delta accelerator on top of SSH for typical SFTP servers".
 They are not blockers for the current production use case (incremental backups to NAS, deploys to web servers, sync against rsync-equipped Linux/BSD hosts).

-DeltaBatch: opens one SSH session for N files within a sync batch (~80% RTT saving on 100-small-file syncs against typical 50 ms latency) - W4 —
+AerorsyncBatchtrait opens one SSH session for N files within a sync batch (~80% RTT saving on 100-small-file syncs against typical 50 ms latency) sync_tree_coreintegration — the AeroSync product path opens / closes batches around the sync loop and surfacesdelta_files[](per-file breakdown) andbytes_on_wire(cumulative wire savings) in the SyncReport, visible in SyncPanel.

 Origin Story

-aerorsync started as Strada C — the third option in a fork in the road.
+AeroRsync started as Strada C - the third option in a fork in the road.
 We had:

 - Strada A (the wrapper): use the local